Bigger! Better! Bolder!

 • • • • •

 And Cave Creek is so much more than Bike Week.
-This little town has lots of great attractions, awesome food and fun places to see.
+This little town has many great attractions, awesome food, and fun places to see.

-Another great spot just down the street from Z’s is Big Earls’s Greasy Eats.
-They have a diverse menu featuring everything from burgers and burritos to awesome daily specials.
+Big Earl’s Greasy Eats is another great spot just down the street from Z’s.
+Their diverse menu features everything from burgers and burritos to awesome daily specials.
 It takes me back a bit to dine at these “old school” eateries with a flair for the past.

-And of course, there is the Cave Creek Tap Haus in the center of town.
-The Tap Haus and Hideaway are really the heartbeats of the whole Cave Creek motorcycle rally experience.
-Large gatherings of motorcycle enthusiasts center around these two hot spots and spill into other venues around Cave Creek, but for the most part, if you miss what’s happening at Yap Haus and Hideaway, you pretty missed the event.
+And, of course, there is the Cave Creek Tap Haus in the center of town.
+The Tap Haus and Hideaway are the heartbeats of the Cave Creek motorcycle rally experience.
+Large gatherings of motorcycle enthusiasts center around these two hot spots and spill into other venues around Cave Creek, but for the most part, if you miss what’s happening at Yap Haus and Hideaway, you pretty much missed the event.
 Seriously.

-Mark, owner, Cave Creek Tap Haus, Cave Creek, AZ.
+Mark, owner of Cave Creek Tap Haus, Cave Creek, AZ.
 Peace Mark.
 Kudos to an event well done.

 Artisan Steve Soffa takes a little time between customers to work on his next creation.